boehs/boehs/README.md

 I speak many dialects of computer, but mostly Rust, Swift, and TypeScript.
 I like learning stuff about the world.
+I currently work @Benchify, making code run right, and @toastclub, making tools for an older internet.

                      &&&&&&&&&%%%%%%%%%%%##########(((//
                      &&&&&%%%%%%%%%%%%%%##########(##(///